Boundary Control for Suppressing Chaotic Response to Dynamic Hydrogen Blending in a Gas Pipeline

 \section{Introduction}

 Chaotic behavior has been observed in a variety of continuum systems that involve gas dynamics, which are defined by partial differential equation (PDE) systems.
 Prominent examples in nature include seasonal resonances and weather patterns in the oceanic atmosphere related to cyclical wind bursts ~(\cite{tziperman1994nino, eisenman2005westerly}).
-Examples in engineered systems include flame combustion of mixtures of hydrogen and air in microchannels ~(\cite{pizza2008dynamics, alipoor2016combustion}).
+Examples in engineered systems include flame combustion of mixtures of hydrogen and air in microchannels ~(\cite{pizza2008dynamics, alipoor2016combustion}), along with the combustion process of a premixed natural gas engine ~(\cite{ding2017analysis}).
 The chaotic dynamics in these systems are observed as high sensitivity to small perturbations in initial conditions that result in rapid divergence of trajectories, and as irregular responses to periodic boundary conditions.

 Although chaos can be directly exploited in certain applications, such as cryptography ~(\cite{kocarev2001chaos}), it is in general not desirable in most engineering settings, and in particular those that involve fluid flows.
 The suppression of chaotic dynamics is desired in engineered systems with observable states and controllable inputs, in order to maintain predictable function within design limits.
 The application of control methods to suppress chaos in a dynamical system has been examined in various studies ~(\cite{boccaletti2000control, zhang2009controlling}).
 Approaches including open-loop control ~(\cite{dudnik1983synchronization}), feedback control ~(\cite{pyragas1992continuous, hu1995feedback, schuster1997control}), and the Ott-Grebogi-Yorke (OGY) method ~(\cite{ott1990controlling}) have all demonstrated the ability to control or suppress chaotic behavior in dynamic systems.